Minnawarra Art Awards Finalist 2022

 Minnawarra Art Awards 2016

-I am pleased to announce that my painting “Lost” has been awarded the Metropolitan Redevelopment Authority Acquisitive prize.
+I am pleased to announce that “Lost” has been awarded the Metropolitan Redevelopment Authority Acquisitive prize.

 The City of Joondalup Inside-Outside Billboard situated on the west-facing side of the Joondalup Library currently features artist Eric Hynynen's Artwork.